bulletmark/wordle-aid/README.md

                         vowels
   -u, --unique          exclude words with non-unique letters

-Note you can set default starting arguments in your ~/.config/wordle-aid- flags.conf.
+Note you can set default starting options in your ~/.config/wordle-aid- flags.conf.
 ```

-## Default Command Arguments
+## Default Command Options

-You can add default arguments to a personal configuration file
+You can add default options to a personal configuration file
 `~/.config/wordle-aid-flags.conf`.
 If that file exists then each line of
-arguments will be concatenated and automatically prepended to your
+options will be concatenated and automatically prepended to your
 `wordle-aid` command line arguments.
 You may want to use this to specify
 `--dictfile` to use a different default word dictionary file.